wangzhenj321/CPP-Manual/blog/install-boost.md

 # For Windows 10

 If your code compiled with Visual Studio needs Boost, you can get [prebuilt Boost libraries](http://boost.teeks99.com/).
-However, if your code needs to link with Boost library files, then the Visual Studio version used for your code and used to build Boost has to match.
+However, if your code needs to link with Boost library files, then **the Visual Studio version used for your code and used to build Boost has to match**.
 If you cannot find a prebuilt Boost library matching your Visual Studio then you might have to build Boost by yourself.
 I had this problem since my code was using C++11 features that required Visual Studio 2015, but the prebuilt Boost libraries were only available for Visual Studio 2012.

 ## Prerequisities